 Hezbollah in Kano, Evidence of West Africa Ambitions

-We’ve previously discussed Hezbollah in Latin America and its global expansion of operations.
+We’ve previously discussed Hezbollah global expansion of operations.
 But the recent capture of an arms cache in Kano, Nigeria and subsequent arrest of three Lebanese-Nigerians accused of links to Hezbollah (all denied bail today) adds to evidence of Hezbollah’s efforts to establish a more substantial presence in West Africa.
 The timeline below from Recorded Future shows Hezbollah activities identified in West African countries since 2011.

 It should be noted that the weaponry recovered in Kano – small arms, anti-tank weapons, grenades, and more than 11,000 rounds of ammunition – was rusted to the point of seeming disrepair, but the arsenal size was not trivial.
 Gun running is one possibility, and it wouldn’t be the first major seizure of arms in Nigeria (see evidence from Lagos in 2010 with weapons linked to Iran).